parawanderer/opengl-experiment-2024/README.md

 Obviously the "theme" of this project are the new Dune movies (2021 & 2024), because I loved how they did the visuals for those.

 Some of the assets I made myself (with my aforementioned background in design/art).
+This includes some 3D modelling work in Blender, some animations on the models and some texture editing (I didn't make any textures from scratch in this project, I was mostly tweaking source assets in Photoshop and other image editors).

 A lot of assets were sourced from different authors via:

 - [sketchfab.com](https://sketchfab.com/)
 - [ambientcg.com](ambientcg.com)